Running Jobs on Cirrus

 You typically interact with Slurm by issuing Slurm commands from the login nodes (to submit, check and cancel jobs), and by specifying Slurm directives that describe the resources required for your jobs in job submission scripts.

-Use of the /work
+Use of the /work file system

-Jobs executing in the batch system should use the /work
+Jobs executing in the batch system should use the /work file system.
+In

-file system (including home directories ${HOME}
+particular, the /home file system (including home directories ${HOME})

 are not available to batch jobs.
 All relevant software installation, scripts,